Sapphirine/TwitterBasedMovieRecommendationSystem/Readme.txt

 Description for codes below:

+* twitter API credential, Database credentials are removed from the original code. user needs to get their own twitter API key, database setup for the code to work.

 tweetextraction.py			python code to extract tweets from twitter and store in database.(input from source.txt to search for related movie keywords)

 linearSVM.py      			Training the Linear SVC model